sentenial/developer-docs/pages/prodOpenBanking/ob_emlaunching.md

 To launch the Payment and E-Mandate flow In REDIRECT mode:

 * Call the [Create Payment](ob_createpayment.html) endpoint to retrieve the `userInterfacePaymentId`.
-* Constuct the required URL to pass to the PSU as a payment link.
+* Construct the required URL to pass to the PSU as a payment link.

 In the standard `REDIRECT` Open Banking payment, a URL similar to the following is used: